Sunday, August 8, 2021

 I am thoroughly enjoying the experience.
-I can hear that the sound from the “Schiit Stack” is better and more enjoyable than the sound from the iMac headphone jack or the iPhone 11 Pro over Bluetooth headphones or via the pigtail adapter1.
-Yesterday, I sat in a chair in the living room enjoying a playlist of my favourite Oasis songs.
-I closed my eyes and imagined Dad was with me giving his critique.
-Some of Dad’s favourite albums were Pink Floyd’s Dark Side of the Moon, the soundtrack to Fiddler on the Roof, and Neil Diamond’s Coming to America.
+I can hear that the sound from the "Schiit Stack" is better and more enjoyable than the sound from the iMac headphone jack or the iPhone 11 Pro over Bluetooth headphones or via the pigtail adapter1.
+Yesterday, I sat in a chair in the living room, enjoying a playlist of my favourite Oasis songs.
+I closed my eyes and imagined Dad was with me, giving his critique.
+Some of Dad’s favourite albums were Pink Floyd’s Dark Side of the Moon, Fiddler on the Roof soundtrack, and Neil Diamond’s Coming to America.
 I think I’ll listen to those albums over the coming weekends.

 Monday, August 9 2021

-I did not like the results from the last (first) roll of Vision3 250D that I had developed and scanned last month.
-I figured either the scans were off or the roll was bad or the light meter in the camera was off.??
-Amateur photograph Aron wrote a blog post about his experience with Vision3 250D.
+I was not too fond of the results from the last (first) roll of Vision3 250D that I had developed and scanned last month.
+I figured either the scans were off, the roll was bad, or the light meter in the camera was off..
+Amateur photographer Aron wrote a blog post about his experience with Vision3 250D.
 His results were better than mine.
 I left a comment about my experience.
-Anson suggested that the scan the negatives myself and compare results.
+Anson suggested that I scan the negatives myself and compare the results.

 To my eyes, the images from Old School Photo Lab have a reddish cast.
-To me, they look like images captured on a point-n-shoot from the early 2000s.
-The scans I did on the Epson Perfection V600 have a cool bluish tone.
-They may not be true to reality but I find them more appealing, especially on skins tones.
+They look like images captured on a point-n-shoot from the early 2000s.
+The scans I did on the Epson Perfection V600 have a calm bluish tone.
+They may not be accurate to reality, but I find them more appealing, especially on skin tones.
 The skin on my dark-skinned sister-in-law looks horrendous in the scans from Old School Photo Lab.

 This image was captured with my Fuji X-T2 for comparison.